 - 1 egg, beaten

 In a stand mixer fitted with the paddle attachment, combine the butter, flour, sugar, and salt on low speed until the butter is broken into pea-sized chunks (some larger chunks are okay too).
-Slowly mix in the buttermilk and as much water as needed just until the dough comes together.
+Slowly mix in the buttermilk and any additional water as needed, just until the dough comes together.